-NI 8.8.3 Declaring ingredient origin
+GB 8.8.3 Declaring ingredient origin

-- 1. When the EU logo is used you must also include a declaration in relation to the EU 'EU agriculture', 'non-EU agriculture', or 'EU/non-EU agriculture'.
-This must appear: - a) in the same visual field as the EU organic logo; - b) immediately below the certifier code, and - c) no more prominent than the sales description. - 2.
-The word 'Agriculture' may be replaced by 'Aquaculture' where appropriate.
+- 1. You need to include a declaration of where the ingredients have been farmed or grown. - 2.
+For products produced in GB you must use 'UK Agriculture', 'Non-UK Agriculture or UK/Non-UK Agriculture' - 3.
+If the EU logo is used you must also include a declaration in relation to the EU 'EU agriculture', 'non-EU agriculture', or 'EU/non-EU agriculture'.
+This must appear: - a) in the same visual field as the EU organic logo; - b) immediately below the certifier code, and - c) no more prominent than the sales description. - 4.
+You can replace 'UK' or 'Non-UK', 'EU' or 'non-EU' with a particular country if all ingredients were farmed or grown there.
+In this case only one declaration is required.
+You do not have to count small amounts of ingredients up to a total of 2% of the agricultural ingredients.

-(EC) 2018/848 Art.
-32(1)(2) (EC) 2021/279 Art.
-3(3)

-If the EU logo is used the declaration needs to be in the same visual field as the EU logo.
+(EC) 834/2007 Art.
+24(1c) (EC) 889/2008 Art.
+58(2) If the EU logo is used the declaration needs to be in the same visual field as the EU logo.